Three Phase Induction Motors

 Two Phase Supply

-Consider a 2-phase, 2-pole stator having identical windings 90 space degree apart as shown in Figure 5.
+Consider a 2-phase, 2-pole stator having identical windings 90 space degrees apart as shown in Figure 5.

-The flux waves produced due to 2-phase supply is shown in Figure 6.
-Let Ø1 and Ø2 are the instantaneous values of these fluxes.
+The flux waves produced due to the 2-phase supply are shown in Figure 6.
+Let Ø1 and Ø2 be the instantaneous values of these fluxes.
 The resultant flux Ør at any instant is the Vector sum of these two fluxes (i.e., Ø1 and Ø2) at that instant.

 Figure 6: Flux Wave Production in Stator